Online Gaming in Portugal

 Between 2005 and 2008, online betting operator bwin had a sponsorship deal with the Portuguese football league, and the first division was rebranded "bwin LIGA."
 Portuguese authorities fined bwin and the football league for infringing on the 2003 decree.
 The matter was taken to court in Portugal, and the issue was referred to the European Court of Justice (ECJ) to determine if it conformed to European Commission law.
 The ECJ ruled that EU member states can restrict services from businesses from other member states with the aim of protecting consumers from fraud and crime.

 In 2017, France, Italy, Spain and Portugal signed an agreement that allowed shared player pools for online poker.
+Portugal later joined the shared liquidity pool for online poker, which boosted poker revenues temporarily, though the vertical still remains a relatively small part of the market.

 Portuguese Online Gaming News